 iv.
 The opposing party may not respond that a quoted or summarized document “speaks for itself,” or similar phrases.
 When faced with such assertions, the opposing party must address their substance, including, for example, an admission or denial that the document has been quoted or summarized accurately.

 h.
 The sole purpose of these procedures is to establish facts and determine which of them are in dispute.
 Legal argument is not permitted here and should be reserved for separate portions of the briefs.
 If, for example, a party believes that an established fact is immaterial, that belief should be expressed in the part of the brief devoted to legal argument, and the fact should be admitted.
-If, on the other hand, a party believes that the reference to material in the record does not support the claimed fact, that fact may be denied and factual argument may appropriately be made pursuant to these procedures.
+If, on the other hand, a party believes that the reference to material in the record does not support the claimed fact, that fact may be denied, and factual argument may appropriately be made pursuant to these procedures.

 i.
-All summary judgment exhibits shall be labeled in the CM/ECF system both by exhibit number or letter and by name (e.g., Exhibit 1 - Smith Affidavit).
+See Local Civil Rule 56.1(c) regarding submission and marking of summary judgment exhibits.
+All summary judgment exhibits shall be labeled in the CM/ECF system both by exhibit number or letter and by name (e.g., “Exhibit 1 - Smith Affidavit”).

 j.
 Failure to follow these procedures may result in an order striking or denying the motion or brief, and it will have to be re-submitted.
 Repeated failures may result in an order granting other proper relief.